T-Boz ‘On the Mend’ After ‘Medical Emergency’ and Hospitalization

 TLC Forever (Credit: Lifetime)

 On Saturday, Aug.
-24, Watkins took to Instagram to share a health update with the girl group’s fans.
+24, the TLC singer took to Instagram to share a health update with fans.

 “I’m on The Mend!!!
 This Was Just One Of Those Unexpected Things That I Had No Control Over!
 I Look Forward To Making It Up 2 You All…” she captioned a post that included a press release from the group.